Tsubashi/botc_tokens/README.md

 ### Updating from the web
-If you want to create experimental tokens for your in-person games, you can use the `update` command to download the current list from the [official wiki] (https://wiki.bloodontheclocktower.com/).
+If you want to create experimental tokens for your in-person games, you can use the `update` command to download the current list from the [official wiki](https://wiki.bloodontheclocktower.com/).
 This is an incremental update, so it will only download assets that are not already present in the local folder.
 We highly recommend double-checking the resulting entries, especially the reminder token section.
 While the utility does its best to guess, it isn't perfect.
 If you already know the reminder tokens, you can create a JSON file for the utility to use.
 See the example folder for